fkoester/docker-nominatim/README.md

 ## Transferring prebuilt instance to another host

+Transferring the prebuilt instance basically means copying the contents of the PostgreSQL database, which in this setup are stored in a named docker volume.

 On the machine with the prebuilt nominatim instance, run the following steps:
 1. Get the [ssh-copy-docker-volume.sh](https://github.com/bringnow/ssh-copy-docker-volume) script.
 2. Find out the name of the nominatim-database docker volume: